This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during salpingo-oophorectomy:

-- If your healthcare provider will remove your ovaries and fallopian tubes by an open procedure, he will make one large incision in your lower abdomen.
-In both types of surgeries, your healthcare provider will use tools to cut and remove the ovaries and fallopian tubes.
-Your incisions will be closed with stitches, staples, surgical glue, or surgical tape.
+- Your surgeon will use tools to cut and remove the ovaries and fallopian tubes.
+He or she will use stitches, surgical glue, or surgical tape to close your incisions.
 The incisions may be covered with a bandage.
 A vaginal pack or sanitary pad may be used to absorb the bleeding.
 A vaginal pack is a special gauze that is inserted into the vagina and removed before you go home or to a hospital room.

 What will happen after salpingo-oophorectomy: